 - You are enrolled in at least six units.

-- Your household's monthly gross income falls below the limits in Table 1.
+- Your household's monthly gross income falls within the limits in Table 1.
 Note that you will also need to meet certain net income requirements based on certain household expenses.

 |Household Size||Gross Monthly Income|

 Requirements Part 2You must meet one of the following criteria.